- You are here:

 - Personal situation and circumstances explaining why you are applying for the Scholarship

-The GTL Global Fellowship recognizes the impact that completing a masters degree in France will have on developing a global mindset for the engineers and scientists of tomorrow.
-Up to four fellowships will be awarded each year to motivated students who best demonstrate how this global fellowship will impact their future career goals.
+The GTL Global Fellowship recognizes the impact that completing a masters degree in France and Atlanta will have on developing a global mindset for the engineers of tomorrow.
+One fellowship will be awarded each Fall and Spring semester to a motivated student who best demonstrates how this fellowship will impact their future career goals as an internationally-trained engineer.

-Up to $19,000 will be disbursed from the GTL Global Fellowship each year, as follows:
+Funds will be disbursed to non dual-degree masters students from the Global Fellowship Fund each year, as follows:

 - Completion of the GTL Global Fellowship Application

-- Submission of two letters of recommendation, as indicated on the application
+- Submission of one letter of recommendation, as indicated on the application

 Masters and Ph.D students must apply to The Georgia Institute of Technology and be accepted to either the School of Computer Science (CS), Electrical & Computer Engineering (ECE), or Mechanical Engineering (ME) at the Georgia Institute of Technology, selecting "Lorraine" as their campus of choice.